 Prerequisites – Office 365 Client Upgrade Readiness

-- Enable hardware inventory in client settings.
-There are few features that have been added in the Configuration Manager 1906 version also.
-Enabling this hardware inventory will start providing you the data in the Configuration Manager Console.
+Enable hardware inventory in client settings.
+There are a few features that have been added in the Configuration Manager 1906 version also.
+Enabling this hardware inventory will start providing you with the data in the Configuration Manager Console.

 Microsoft 365 Apps readiness